To See Place: Part 1

 Interactive Cave Model

-The work is paired with the drop ceiling as they are opposites.
-One is an direct visual model of the cave while the other simulates the body in the space.
-The viewer is asked to experience them separately, segmenting a full understanding of the space.
+A digital experience of the cave model is paired with the drop-ceiling installation described above.
+One is a direct visual model of the cave while the other simulates the physical experience of being in a cave.
+The viewer experiences these two re-creations separately, segmenting a full understanding of the space.
 Together the works speak to the challenge of fully conveying the visceral experience of interacting with a wild space.